-VT-4 (n = 13, Fig. 4b) occurs primarily from 1991-2003 and is characterized by high Ca, TChl and S values.
+Vty-4 (n = 13, Fig. 4b) occurs primarily from 1991-2003 and is characterized by high Ca, TChl, and S values.
 Mn is variable with very high peaks occurring in some years and no Mn in other years.
-Mn peaks tend to occur either in summer or late fall/early winter.
+Mn peaks tend to occur either in summer or late fall and early winter.
 Fe and Ti peak in winter.
 Bphe is again present mainly in fall.
-This varve type has higher S counts than the other types, likely indicating strongly reducing conditions in the hypolimnion and sediments (Håkanson and Jansson, 1983).
+The geochemical pattern and interpretation is similar to Vty-2, with the main differences being lower TChl in the first half of the varve year (lower spring and summer productivity) and higher S throughout the year.
+The very high S counts likely indicate strongly reducing conditions in the hypolimnion and sediments because under oxic conditions sedimentary S would be released as sulfate into the overlying waters (Håkanson and Jansson, 1983).